-If data is not actively being exchanged between the sensor and host computer, the status message may display Not Connected.
+NOTE If data is not actively being exchanged between the sensor and host computer, the status message may display Not Connected.
 This indicates the port status, not the sensor availability.
 When commands are sent to the sensor, the software will automatically connect to it before sending the message.

-3.5 GNSS Satellite Link
+3.5 GPS Satellite Link

-The GNSS antenna requires unobstructed line of sight with the sky in order to achieve communication with the GNSS satellites.
+The GPS antenna requires unobstructed line of sight with the sky in order to achieve communication with the GPS satellites.

-Communication between the GNSS receiver and GNSS satellites is initiated when the 3DM-GQ4-45TM is first powered on.
-The status indicator on the device will blink differently to show if a satellite link has been established (see Interface and Indicators on page 10).
+Communication between the GPS receiver and GPS satellites is initiated when the 3DM-RQ1- $45^{TM}$ is first powered on.
 The receiver will continuously search for satellites until a link is established.
-When the link is established the GNSS Monitor window in the MIPTM Monitor software will display the satellite and link statistics (see Global Navigation Satellite System (GNSS) Outputs on page 26).
+When the link is established the GPS Monitor window in the MIP TM Monitor software will display the satellite and link statistics ( see Global Positioning System (GPS) Outputs on page 26).